sci-42ver/SICP_SDF/sicp_notes.md

   > In Section 2.5.3, we’ll show how to use generic arithmetic in a system that performs symbolic algebra.
 - > Nevertheless, it provides a *clear illustration* of the design of a system using generic operations and a good introduction to the *more substantial systems* to be developed later in this chapter.
 - ~~> Section 2.4.2 will show how both representations can be made to coexist in a single system through the use of type tags and generic operations.~~
+- > although it does lead to coercion problems, as discussed below
 ### 3
 - chapter 1 footnote 9, 16(also with *Chapter 4*), 27, 31
 - > As we shall see in Chapter 3, the general notion of the environment